What is Parental Alienation? banner

 Parental alienation is also sometimes referred to as implacable hostility, parental alienation syndrome and malicious parent syndrome.
 It is a condition where a child is manipulated or coerced by one parent to show unwarranted hostility towards the other parent (typically separated parents).

-Parental alienation was also once referred to by the outdated term ‘malicious mother’s syndrome’, though it is far from accurate, as both men and women are equally capable of demonstrating alienating behaviours.
+Parental alienation was also once referred to by the outdated term ‘malicious mother’s syndrome’.
+However, this term is far from accurate, as both men and women are equally capable of demonstrating alienating behaviours.

 Parental alienation often presents as a reluctance from the child to spend time with the other parent without any real reason.